RVCC-CISY225-S2019/final-project-lingyixie/README.md

 This project is an About Me page design.

-This page includes a personal background, a phote gallery, a fun fact article, a blog article and a contact form.
+This page includes a personal background information, a phote gallery, a fun fact article, a blog article and a contact form.

 Attributions